SUSE/Portus/CONTRIBUTING.md

 - If possible, try to reproduce the same issue with logging set to `:debug`.
 You can set this by modifying `config/environment/production.rb` (or whatever environment you are in) and setting `config.log_level` to `:debug`.
 This will give us more detailed logs.
+Another way to set this in production is by setting the `PORTUS_LOG_LEVEL` environment variable to `debug`.
 Remember to restart Portus when doing this.
 And remember to set that value to `:info` back again once you're done, otherwise your logs will grow quite rapidly!

 ## Check for assigned people